Logging#

 See Getting Around page for information about how to access the logging dashboard.

-All users with an account to access the amazee.io Lagoon dashboard, will be able to access the logging dashboard.
-Which logs a user can see and which tenants you have access to will depend on which groups a user account is associated to in Lagoon.
+All users with an account to access the amazee.io Lagoon dashboard will be able to access the logging dashboard.
+Which logs a user can see and which tenants you have access to will depend on which Lagoon groups a user account is associated with.

-A Lagoon group will have an associated tenant in the logging dashboard which can be used to view logs for projects associated to that group.
-Only users of that group will have access to the tenant, so this is a convenient place to store your custom visualisations, saved searches and dashboards.
+A Lagoon group will have an associated tenant in the logging dashboard which can be used to view logs for projects associated with that group.
+Only users of that group will have access to the tenant, so this is a convenient place to store your custom visualisations, saved searches, and dashboards.

 Log retention#